Brawley Police Seize 26 Ounces of Fentanyl - NewsBreak

 Yuma Union High School in lockdown

-YUMA, Ariz.
-(KYMA, KECY) - The Yuma Police Department are responding to reports of shots fired in the parking lot of Gila Ridge High School.
-While YPD said the suspect fled on foot, they are actively searching the area.
-In response, Gila Ridge and the surrounding schools are on lockdown.
+The Yuma Police Department are responding to reports of shots fired in the parking lot of Gila Ridge High School.
+The post Yuma Union High School in lockdown appeared first on KYMA.

 Shots fired early Sunday morning, suspect in custody